ukoda/lcd4linux-ax206/README.md

 - dnf install libjpeg-turbo-devel
 - dnf install usblib*

-Confuire the build enviroment.
+Configure the build enviroment.
 To keep it simple I configured only for the DPF driver, which is the one that supports AX206 displays.
 From the top level of the repo directory:
 - aclocal
 - libtoolize --copy --force
 - autoheader